 Choosing where to move is undoubtedly one of the biggest decisions you’ll make in life.
 It could drastically affect things like your overall outlook and access to medical, education and leisure facilities.
 You’ll weigh the pros and cons of certain areas on your short list before reaching the ultimate conclusion.
-But did you overlook the need to calculate commuter costs as well?
+But did you find the true cost of commuting?

 People Spend More Than 100 Hours Commuting Per Year